riclage/mindme_extensions_api/README.md

 ## Example
 Please visit [https://github.com/riclage/quotes_extension](https://github.com/riclage/quotes_extension) for a full working example.

+## API reference
+For more details about the API, please refer to the docs [here](http://riclage.github.io/extensions-api/).

 ## Get help
 Please contact me at any time if you need any help at alarmpad (at) mindmeapp (dot) com.